Dynatrace/Dynatrace-OneAgent-Ansible/roles/oneagent/README.md

 - In case no `environment_url`, `paas_token` and `local_installer` parameters are provided,
 the script runs `oneagentctl` with provided parameters directly.

-Script does not supply `--restart-service` option to `oneagentctl` by itself.
 For full list of suitable parameters, see [OneAgent configuration via command-line interface].

 ## Variables